 First, always audition the people who are going to sing (or play) a solo before you commit to using them on Sunday.
 It’s not enough to go on someone else’s recommendation, unless you really trust them.
 In all other instances, listen to the soloist yourself.

 Second, you definitely shouldn’t allow someone like this to continue to sing solo in the main meeting.
-We aren’t serving the individual or the church when we let bad vocalists sing solos.
+We aren’t serving the individual or the church when we consistently let bad vocalists sing solos.
 1 Chron.
 15:22 says, “Kenaniah…was in charge of the singing…because he was skillful at it” (NIV).
-Of course, the standard will be lower in a small church than in a large church, but no one shouldn’t sing publicly if their lack of talent distracts or offends people.
+Of course, you’ll have a smaller pool to draw from in a smaller church and standards might be lower.
+“Giftedness” can be a relative term.
+But we’re not obligated to publicly use people whose lack of talent distracts or even offends people.
 God gives us gifts for the edification of His church, and it’s the leader’s job to make sure someone’s gift will be a blessing and not…something else.

 Third, we need to remember that though the truth might hurt, we don’t need to communicate it in a hurtful way.
 Telling someone that they’re not gifted as a vocalist is not “dashing their hopes.”
 It’s giving them hope for what God is doing in them.
 They might feel you’re being unfair, critical, and harsh, but that doesn’t mean you are.
 You’re helping them see more clearly where God’s grace is and isn’t active in their life.
 Any time I’ve had to tell someone they shouldn’t be on the team, I’ve tried to help them see that serving on the music team keeps them from using the gifts God has given them.
 Of course, we need to do that graciously and kindly.
 We’re not discouraging them from any service for our Lord; only service in a particular area.
 We take seriously the words of Romans 12:3-6: